lifepillar/vim-zeef/Readme.md

 not define any command or mapping.
 It is used by invoking `zeef#open()`.
 The arguments of the function are:

-1. A list of items;
+1. a list of items;
-2. The name of a callback function;
+2. the name of a callback function;
-3. The text for the command line prompt.
+3. the text for the command line prompt.

 Try it: